tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

   `clientId`, `protocolVersion`, `cipherSuite` and `appLabel` is chosen.
 If there is no such key queue, the request has no effect.
-* If a non-final key in the queue is assigned to `receiver_client_id`, and that key package is not expired then that key should be returned.
+* If a non-final key in the queue is assigned to `receiver_client_id`, and that key package is not expired, then that key should be returned.
+The queue will not advance until the current key package is used for a meaningful group operation as described in [`GroupEvolution`].
 * Else, if the above key queue contains (non-final) key packages, the first non-expired key package that has not been assigned a receiver client id should be assigned to the provided `receiver_client_id` and returned with the